purplebricks/pat/docs/hello-world-netframework.md

 app.
 If we have handlers split across multiple projects we'll need to tell StructureMap about them.
 The [StructureMap documentation](http://structuremap.github.io/quickstart/) covers that in more detail.

+The line for `IPatSenderLog` plugs in log4net as a logger, make sure to reference the `Pat.Sender.Log4Net` package and register your log4net `ILog` type as per below.

+N.B.
+For an example that uses .NET Core Logging, see [Hello World - .Net Core](hello-world-dotnetcore.html).

-Pat uses log4net for its internal logging, to help visualize what's happening it's useful to add a console appender for log4Net.
+This example uses log4net for Pat's internal logging.
+To help visualize what's happening it's useful to add a console appender for log4Net.
 To do this add `x.For<ILog>().Use(context => LogManager.GetLogger(context.ParentType));` to our container setup.
 Create a new method `InitLogger` (below) and call the method from our `InitialiseIoC` before the setup of our service provider.
 We can now see what Pat is doing internally.